-Aluminum windows come in two basic designs.
-One is a double, up and down design and the other is a left to right design for sliding sash windows.
+Aluminium windows come in two basic designs.
+One is a double, up and down design and the other is a left to the right design for sliding sash windows.

 Installation to the Face of a Window:

-Installing to the face of a window is really easy.
-You need to realize this is a security screen and must be fitted in a way that it cannot be removed.
+Installing the face of a window is really easy.
+You need to realize this is a security window and must be fitted in a way that it cannot be removed.
 If you can easily remove it, then it can also be removed by an intruder.

 At Custom Screens we manufacture three basic types of window screens or security grilles:

 - 316 marine grade stainless steel security screens

 These screens come standard with a 11mm outer frame that is designed to fit perfectly where the original fly-screen was.

 Because they are all 11mm in thickness, face fitting is the easiest and best method.
 You want to rivet directly through the hollow 11mm section into the outer aluminum window frame.
 Use a 15mm range rivet with a 3mm diameter.